Luna-Klatzer/docs_openhiven.py/docs/home/contributing.md

 Welcome to the Contributing page!

-If you are here to search for options to maybe share your work and ideas for OpenHiven.py, we are very glad to hear that!
+If you are here to search for options to share your work and maybe ideas for OpenHiven.py, we are delighted to hear that!

-Since OpenHiven.py is a "free time" project of Developers, it is heavily dependent on user-feedback, bug reports and also contributions of other users, so it can steadily improve and also stays up-to-date, since Hiven can change very quickly and therefore the library needs to also apply quickly to these new changes.
+Since OpenHiven.py is a "free time" project of Developers, it is heavily dependent on user-feedback, bug reports and also contributions of other users, so it can steadily improve and also stays up-to-date, since Hiven can change very quickly and therefore, the library needs to also apply promptly to these new changes.

 ## Using Github